thejetjayjay/DomCobb/Internal Files/Roadmap.md

 ### **Phase 14: Create Web Interface for DomCobb**

-**Priority:** Create a web interface where users can create their agents with DomCobb and easily access or edit them.
+**Priority:** Create a web interface where users can create and run their agents with DomCobb and easily access or edit them.

 **Status:** ⏳ Pending

 **Tasks:**
-- [ ] Design web interface architecture and user flow
+- [ ] Design web interface architecture for agent creation and execution
 - [ ] Create user authentication and session management system
-- [ ] Build agent creation interface (form-based or conversational)
+- [ ] Build agent creation interface (form-based or conversational input)
+- [ ] Implement DomCobb integration backend for agent generation
+- [ ] Create agent execution/run interface for testing created agents
-- [ ] Implement agent storage system (database or file-based)
+- [ ] Build agent storage system (database or file-based) for user's created agents
-- [ ] Create agent listing/dashboard page for accessing created agents
+- [ ] Implement agent listing/dashboard for managing created agents
-- [ ] Build agent editing interface
+- [ ] Add agent editing capabilities for existing agents
-- [ ] Implement agent execution/integration with DomCobb backend
+- [ ] Create agent execution environment with real-time feedback
-- [ ] Add agent sharing/collaboration features (optional)
+- [ ] Implement agent sharing/collaboration features (optional)
+- [ ] Add responsive design for mobile and desktop access
-- [ ] Create user onboarding flow for web interface
+- [ ] Create user onboarding flow for the web interface
-- [ ] Implement responsive design for mobile and desktop
+- [ ] Implement search and filtering for agent library
-- [ ] Add search and filtering capabilities for agent library
+- [ ] Add agent versioning and history tracking
-- [ ] Test web interface with various user scenarios
+- [ ] Test web interface with various user scenarios and agent types
 - [ ] Deploy web interface to hosting platform

 **Phase 14 Completion Criteria:**
-- Web interface deployed and accessible
+- Web interface deployed and accessible to users
-- Users can create agents through the interface
+- Users can create agents through the web interface using DomCobb
+- Users can run/execute their created agents through the interface
-- Users can access and view their created agents
+- Users can access, view, and manage their created agents
 - Users can edit existing agents
+- Agent creation integrates seamlessly with DomCobb process
 - Interface is responsive and user-friendly
-- Agent creation integrates with DomCobb process
 - User authentication and data persistence working correctly
+- Agent execution provides real-time feedback and results

 ---